everx-labs/ever-appkit-js/README.md

 ## Use Account Object

-The key point of the AppKit is an Account object (class).
+At the moment the key point of `AppKit` is an Account object (class).
 Application uses an Account instance to deal with specific blockchain [account](docs/glossary.md#account) using specific owner (signer in term of TonClient library).